SirEthanator/Hyprland-Dots/README.md

 This section isn't a complete install guide, but just some tips if you plan to install my dotfiles!

 - The SetTheme script doesn't change some things such as the Firefox theme.
 It must be set manually.
-- My config defaults to using gtklock now but can be modified to use hyprlock as themes are provided for it.
+- My config defaults to using gtklock.
+If you use Hyprlock there are themes for it in this repo.
-- I will have missed things both here and in my list of things to install, so don't expect everything to work without installing extra packages.
+- There are probably additional things to install for the best experience, so don't expect everything working out of the box.

 ### Install via script (NOT RECOMMENDED)